 Get help with a class

-Seek help early if you are struggling with a class and an advisor can help you navigate the options.
+Seek help early if you are struggling with a class by reaching out to your instructor or getting help from an advisor to navigate your options.
 There are also many campus groups that provide academic support.
 If you are considering withdrawing from a course or switching to the satisfactory/unsatisfactory grade basis, read through the policies and guidelines.